 main.css has 2,500 lines while my

-As well as merging these stylesheets into one, I knew I needed to edit other parts of the theme, which is written in the Go language.
-I’m no programmer; I scrape through either by reading manuals or experimentation.
+As well as merging these stylesheets into one file, I wanted to edit other parts of the theme, which is written in the Go language.
+I’m no programmer.
+I scrape through by reading manuals or trial and error.

 Two things gave me the confidence to jump in:

-- A day’s training (and the required prep work) by the head of Warwick’s web development team encouraged me to think more like a developer – “to get more into a mindset of building a house than painting a wall”.
+- A day of front-end web development training (and the prep work) by Mat Mannion.
+He encouraged me to think more like a developer and “to get more into a mindset of building a house than painting a wall”

-- Adam Silver’s MaintainableCSS, a superb short book of principles and practical examples of how to write modular and maintainable CSS.
+- Adam Silver’s book MaintainableCSS, which has principles and practical examples of how to write modular and maintainable CSS

-Before writing a line of CSS, I decided on these principles:
+Before writing a line of CSS, I decided on three principles:

-- Design for small screens first and progressively add style for wider breakpoints – to invert
+- Design for small screens first and progressively add style for wider breakpoints.
+This meant inverting

 main.css’s large-screen-first-then-down structure of media queries.

-- Define a new typography scheme – a larger base font size with vertical rhythm and spacing based on ems.
+- Define a new typography scheme with a larger base font size, and vertical rhythm and spacing based on ems.